Allen Dreschel is an Associate at Cohen Milstein and a member of the Securities Litigation & Investor Protection practice group.

 Prior to joining Cohen Milstein, Mr. Dreschel was as a law clerk to the Honorable Kathleen Cardone, United States District Court for the Western District of Texas.
 Mr. Dreschel also worked as an attorney at Better Markets, a non-profit organization that advocates for financial reform.

-Mr. Dreschel earned his J.D. at the University of California, Hastings College of the Law.
+Mr. Dreschel earned his J.D., magna cum laude, from University of California, Hastings College of the Law.
 As a law student, Mr. Dreschel worked for the U.S. Department of Justice, the Federal Trade Commission, the Office of the Comptroller of the Currency, and represented a death-row inmate in his federal appeals.
-Mr. Dreschel earned his B.A. at Georgia Tech, where he was a Reginald S. Fleet President’s Scholar.
+Mr. Dreschel earned his B.A. from Georgia Tech, where he was a Reginald S. Fleet President’s Scholar.

 Before attending law school, Mr. Dreschel worked as a management consultant and as a policy analyst at a D.C. think tank.